Pppp1116/content-license-policy/README.md

 The Owner may also use technical means (e.g., unique download links, fingerprinting, similarity detection) to detect large-scale copying or unauthorized AI use.
 These measures are used solely for abuse detection and enforcement.

 By using the Content, you acknowledge and agree that the Owner may analyze public materials and repositories for similarities or matches to the Content for the sole purpose of detecting unauthorized use or enforcing this Policy.

+### 11.1.
+Reverse Engineering of Owner Tools and Protections

+Except to the limited extent that applicable law expressly permits reverse engineering for interoperability or similar mandatory purposes, you may not:

+- Reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code, design, or underlying algorithms of any proprietary binaries, utilities, scripts delivered only in compiled form, or online services provided by the Owner, where such actions are taken for the purpose of:
+  - Circumventing technical protection, watermarking, or fingerprinting mechanisms;
+  - Removing or weakening license enforcement, access controls, or usage restrictions;
+  - Creating or seeding competing products or services based substantially on the Owner’s proprietary implementations.

+Nothing in this Section 11.1 is intended to restrict or chill lawful reverse engineering of third-party software (for example, operating systems, drivers, or games) that is not distributed by the Owner, provided that you still comply with all other parts of this Policy and any applicable third-party terms or laws.

 ---